danielabar/meblog/src/markdown/migrating-from-rails-secrets-to-credentials.md

   secret_key_base: <%= ENV["SECRET_KEY_BASE"] %>
 ```

 This file is used to persist environment-specific values of `secret_key_base`.
-It also supports erb interpolation, so you can commit either the plain text secret, or reference an environment variable via `ENV`.
+It also supports erb interpolation, so you can commit plain text values, or reference an environment variable via `ENV`.
 The `secret_key_base` can then be accessed by Rails and application code as `Rails.application.secrets.secret_key_base`.

 This file also supports storage of *all* the application's secrets.
 For example: